JordanVera/eventstack/apps/web/AUTH_SETUP.md

 ## How It Works

-1. **Signup**: Users register with name, email, and password.
+1. **Signup**: Users register with name, email, and password via the tRPC `auth.signup` mutation.
 Password is hashed with bcryptjs before storage.
+This uses tRPC for type-safe API calls.
-2. **Login**: Credentials are verified against the database, and a JWT session is created.
+2. **Login**: Credentials are verified against the database through NextAuth, and a JWT session is created.
 3. **Session**: JWT tokens are stored in HTTP-only cookies for security.
 4. **Sign Out**: Session is cleared and user is redirected.

+### Why tRPC for Signup?

+The signup functionality uses **tRPC** instead of a traditional REST API because:

+- ✅ **Type Safety** - Full end-to-end TypeScript type safety
+- ✅ **Consistency** - Matches the rest of your API architecture
+- ✅ **Better DX** - Auto-completion and inline errors in your IDE
+- ✅ **Built-in Validation** - Uses Zod for input validation
+- ✅ **Error Handling** - Structured error responses with tRPC errors

 ## Extending Authentication